 🍛 5.
 Samay Baji

-• Native details: Unique to the Kathmandu Valley.
-The dish connects generations—every item has symbolic significance in Newar culture.
+Native details: Unique to the Kathmandu Valley.
+It’s a dish that connects generations, with techniques passed down in families for centuries.

 🥬 6.
 Gundruk

-• Native details: A rural staple in hilly areas like Ilam, Gorkha, and Dhading.
-Every household has its own method of drying and fermenting.
+Native details: A rural staple in hilly areas like Ilam, Gorkha, and Dhading.
+Every household has its own method for drying and fermenting, giving each batch a unique taste.

 10 Must-Try Nepali Foods (with Culture & Origins), Traditional Nepali gundruk soup with dried leafy greens, what to eat in Nepal, Nepal food, foodie in Nepal, saru's postcards